MohamedEmadEldeen09/Blog-Rest-Api/README.md

 ## Notes
 - All the endpoints start with /api for example "http://localhost:8000/api/channel".

-- I provided a Postman collection file "Blog RestFul Api.postman_collection" to test all the endpoints on the Postman.
+- I provided a Postman collection file "Blog RestFul Api.postman_collection" to test all the endpoints on the Postman so you can import it your postman.

 - I provided a tow files in the folder "file-upload-examples" to test the file image upload.